Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
-* **AC2:** The system should accurately determine which vehicles are due for a check-up based on their maintenance/check-up frequency and current mileage.
+* **AC1:** The system should accurately determine which vehicles are due for a check-up based on their maintenance/check-up frequency and current mileage.
-* **AC3:** The generated list should include relevant details such as plate, brand, model, current KM, maintenance/check-up frequency, and last check-up date.
+* **AC2:** The generated list should include relevant details such as plate, brand, model, current KM, maintenance/check-up frequency, and last check-up date.
-* **AC4:** The list should contain vehicles that have either exceeded the maintenance/check-up frequency or are within 5% of it.

 ### 1.4.
 Found out Dependencies